BenoitZugmeyer/eslint-plugin-html/README.md

 ]
 ```

 Note: you need to specify extensions twice, which is not ideal.
-This should be imporved in the
+This should be improved in the
 future.

 </details>